Designerpro13/project-paspatch/documentation.md

 This will start the development server, and you can access the application in your web browser, typically at `http://localhost:3000`.

-### Key Modules

-*(Further documentation on specific modules and their usage will be provided here as the project develops.)*

 ## 5. Limitations

-RisQWise, particularly in its current stage of development and reliance on AI, has certain limitations:
+PatchWise, particularly in its current stage of development and reliance on AI, has certain limitations:

 *   **AI Accuracy:** The accuracy of vulnerability analysis, mapping, and patch recommendations is dependent on the quality and capabilities of the underlying AI models.
 While efforts are made to ensure accuracy, AI can sometimes produce incorrect or irrelevant information.
 *   **Data Source Dependency:** The effectiveness of the platform is contingent on the availability and quality of vulnerability data from ingested sources.